Do I need to complete a tax return?

 We explain the deadline by which you need to notify HMRC if you think you need to complete a tax return and you are not already within Self Assessment in the tax basics section.

 We also explain the deadlines for submission of tax returns and the special rules that apply according to the date when HMRC issue you with a tax return.

-We explain what a short tax return is and help you work out whether or not you might be able to request one instead of the full self assessment tax return in the ‘tax basics section’.
+We explain what a short tax return is and help you work out whether or not you might be able to request one instead of completing the full Self Assessment tax return in the tax basics section.

 You can find out more about HMRC's 'simple assessment' in the tax basics section of this website.

 You can find more information on SA in the tax basics section of this website.